Last updated: May 13, 2026

 Bright Moves serves chess students of all ages, including children.
 When you visit a sign-up page, your browser briefly interacts with a bot-protection service to verify you are not an automated program.
 This happens before our age gate.
 The bot-protection service receives only technical signals about your browser — never your age or identity.
 If you are under our minimum age, our age gate prevents account creation and we do not retain any data about your visit.
 See the bot protection section above for details on the third-party service we use.

 You can delete all of your Bright Moves data — AI tutor history, AI commentary, imported games, consent records, and audit logs — from your account settings page.
 The deletion happens in a single Postgres transaction: either every row tied to your user ID across all seven user-keyed tables is removed, or none of it is and the request fails so you can retry.
-Your Algebrics sign-in account on auth.algebrics.com is deleted on the same path so you can re-register cleanly.
+Your sign-in account on auth.brightmoves.org is deleted on the same path so you can re-register cleanly.

 For all other rights or any questions, contact [email protected] or [email protected].